Square-weighted zero-sum constants: When is not a square

-\begin{proof} From Corollary 2 and Lemma 7 of \cite{SKS2} and by using the Chinese remainder theorem, we can find a sequence $S=(v_1,v_2)$ in $U(n)$ by a similar method as in Proposition \ref{seq} such that for each odd prime divisor $p$ of $n$ the sequence the image of $S$ under $f_{n,\,p}$ is not a $Q_p$-weighted zero-sum sequence and the image of $S$ under $f_{n,\,4}$ is $(1,1)$.
+\begin{proof} By two results by Mondal et al.\ \cite[Cor.\ 2, Lem.\ 7]{SKS2} and by the Chinese remainder theorem, we can find a sequence $S=(v_1,v_2)$ in $U(n)$ by a similar method as in Proposition \ref{seq} such that for each odd prime divisor $p$ of $n$ the sequence the image of $S$ under $f_{n,\,p}$ is not a $Q_p$-weighted zero-sum sequence and the image of $S$ under $f_{n,\,4}$ is $(1,1)$.

-Suppose $T$ is an $S(n)^*$-weighted zero-sum subsequence of $S$.
+Suppose $T$ is an $S(n)$-weighted zero-sum subsequence of $S$.
 As the terms of $S$ are in $U(n)$, we see that $T$ must be $S$.
-Thus, there exists $a,b\in S(n)^*$ such that $au+bv=0$.
+Thus, there exists $a,b\in S(n)$ such that $au+bv=0$.
 As $a\neq 0$, there is a prime divisor $q$ of $n$ such that $a^{(q)}\neq 0$.
-We now use a similar argument as in the proof of Theorem \ref{lbo}, where we use Lemma \ref{les2} in addition to Lemma \ref{lboo}.
-We need the hypothesis that $v_2(n)\geq 2$ is even so as to use Lemma \ref{les2}. \end{proof}
+We now use a similar argument as in the proof of Theorem \ref{lbo}, where we use Lemma \ref{les2} in addition to Lemma \ref{lboo}. \end{proof}

 \begin{theorem} Let $p$ be an odd prime and $r$ be odd.
-Then we have $C_{S(p^r)^*}\leq 3$. \end{theorem}
+Then we have $C_{S(p^r)}\leq 3$. \end{theorem}